bowdenk7/express-typescript-starter/README.md

 This is nice because most JavaScript tools have easy to use command line utilities allowing us to not need grunt or gulp to manage our builds.
 If you open `package.json`, you will see a `scripts` section with all the different scripts you can call.
 To call a script, simply run `npm run <script-name>` (or `yarn run <script-name` if using yarn) from the command line.
-You'll notice that npm scripts can call eachother which makes it easy to compose complex builds out of simple individual build scrpits.
+You'll notice that npm scripts can call each other which makes it easy to compose complex builds out of simple individual build scripts.
 Below is a list of all the scripts this template has available: